coderamen666/srd-v3.5-md/basic-rules-and-legal/planes.md

 *Heavy Gravity:* The gravity on a plane with this trait is much more intense than on the Material Plane.
-As a result, Balance, Climb, Jump, Ride, Swim, and Tumble checks incur a --2 circumstance penalty, as do all attack rolls.
-All item weights are effectively doubled, which might affect a character's speed.
+As a result, Balance, Climb, Jump, Ride, Swim, and Tumble checks incur a –2 circumstance penalty, as do all attack rolls.
+All item weights are effectively doubled, which might affect a character’s speed.
 Weapon ranges are halved.
-A character's Strength and Dexterity scores are not affected.
+A character’s Strength and Dexterity scores are not affected.
 Characters who fall on a heavy gravity plane take 1d10 points of damage for each 10 feet fallen, to a maximum of 20d10 points of damage.